 [Highlights]

-・Japan's 2,600-Year-Old Imperial System
+・Japan's 2,600-year-old Imperial system

-・Visiting the Most Popular Shrine in Japan
+・Visiting the most popular shinto shrine in Japan

 Please meet at JR Harajuku Station East Exit.
 It's also a 5-minute walk from Meiji-Jingumae Station on the Fukutoshin and Chiyoda lines.
 Our guide holding a “Local Guide Stars” sign will be there to greet you.